Skip to main content Skip to navigation

 Interest and Current Research

-My main interests are in human behavioral, evolutionary and cultural ecology; medical & psychological anthropology; ethnobiology; collaborative ethnographic science; cross-cultural comparison; Africa; Caribbean; Central & South America; field and analytical methods.
+My main interests are in human behavioral, evolutionary and cultural ecology; medical anthropology; demography; ethnobiology; collaborative ethnographic science; cross-cultural comparison; Africa; Caribbean; field and analytical methods.
 I received my Ph.D. in Anthropology from the University of Missouri-Columbia, and I was a NIH post-doctoral fellow in Human Biology at the University of Hawai’i.

-My research focuses on the role of environmental risk in shaping human reproduction, livelihood, family relations, and cognition in small-scale production systems.
-Lately I’ve been especially interested in life history responses to culture change.
-I am also involved in collaborative research concerning the evolution and transmission of antimicrobial resistance among agro-pastoralists in Tanzania.
+My research focuses on the role of environmental influences in shaping human reproduction, livelihood, and family relations in small-scale production systems and historical populations.
+I am also involved in collaborative research concerning points of contact between traditional medicine and biomedicine in low-income countries.

 I regularly teach Human Issues in International Development; Cultural Ecology; and graduate seminars bridging sociocultural anthropology and evolutionary ecology.